 I’m down to 25 categories.
 I’d like to get down to 10, but am not sure that’s even possible.
 Well, I should say, it’s perfectly possible, but I think I might start losing some budget value at that point.

 Your category structure all goes back to that question from above.
 You need to justify why you need to track that line-item separately.

 Bonus: Use Cash to Simplify

-One sure-fire way to setup your budget so it’s simple, is to use cash.
+One sure-fire way to setup an ideal budget so it’s simple is to use cash.
 NOT a cash account.
 Cash accounts are quite the opposite.
 They’re tedious and error-prone.

 As I scan my budget categories, certain ones jump out at me as certainly cash-able:

 Gifts(unless purchased online, so let’s strike this one)

 - Clothing & Toiletries